jhpyle/docassemble/_docs/objects.md

 [Python] allows [object-oriented programming] and so does **docassemble**.

+Object-oriented programming can seem complicated at first, but it actually makes programming much easier.
+For an easy-to-read introduction to object-oriented programming, see [Object-oriented Programming for Document Assembly Developers] by [Quinten Steenhuis].

 Here is a non-object-oriented way of saying hello to the user by name:

 {% include side-by-side.html demo="hello-not-oop" %}